A business checking account can prove to be a valuable tool in managing your business finances.

 You can also upgrade to a Chase Performance Business Checking or a Chase Platinum Business Checking account for even more features and benefits.

-Bluevine is an online bank that specializes in free business checking accounts and loans, which is great for new businesses.
+Bluevine is an online bank specializing in free business checking accounts and loans, which is a great fit for new businesses.

 3. Bank of America